 5-4.
-Stopping 9.9A/15A/EF type
+Stopping MF and EF type

-- 1 Turn the throttle grip to the slow position. - 2 Put the shift lever in the Neutral position. - Run the engine for 2-3 minutes at idling speed if it has been running at full speed. - 3 Push the stop switch to stop the engine or move the lanyard stop switch to the OFF position.
+- (1) Turn the throttle grip to the slow position. - 2 Put the shift lever in the Neutral position.

+Run the engine for 2-3 minutes at idling speed if it has been running at full speed.

+(3) Push the stop switch to stop the engine or release the stop switch lock.